TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 .. index:: Path; EXT:{extkey}/Configuration

 Configuration
   General configuration folder.
-Some of the sub directories in here like :file:`TCA` and :file:`Backend` have special meaning and files in there are automatically included during TYPO3 bootstrap.
+Some of the sub directories in here have reserved names with special meanings.
+  All files in this directory and in the 2 sub directories :file:`TCA` and :file:`Backend` are automatically included during TYPO3 bootstrap.

 .. index:: Path; EXT:{extkey}/Configuration/Backend